aodix85/dulldull/README.md

       listen 80;
       listen [::]:80;

-      server_name mywebsite.com 123:456:789:123; # Replacemywebsite.com with your domain and replace 123:456:789:123 with your local IP address
+      server_name mywebsite.com 123:456:789:123; # Replace mywebsite.com with your domain and replace 123:456:789:123 with your local IP address

       root /var/www/mywebsite.com; # Replacing mywebsite.com with your website name
       index index.html;